kennethdavidbuck/conwayjs/README.md

 An ES6 implementation of Conway's Game of Life.
 Given it's current state, calling ```#next``` will return a new instance of the game initialized with the next state.
 In that sense, the game works as a stream of essentially immutable states.

+### Example
+[HERE](https://kennethdavidbuck.github.io/conwayjs/) is a basic example of an EmberJS app utilizing ConwayJS

 ### Install
 ```bash
     npm install --save conwayjs